 The drip irrigation cost is one of the many benefits attracting home owners in Canada looking to upgrade their landscape watering and reduce maintenance time.
 A basic drip irrigation kit can be purchased for under $200 and if you install it yourself that's all you'll ever need to spend.
 If you install the system on a larger scale you will end up spending more but it will likely pay for itself in as little as a few years with the savings recouped from lower water utility bills.

 We've put together a list of them most commonly asked questions about drip irrigation.
 After reading this page you should have a good idea who should use spot irrigation and where it's ideal to use vs sprinkler watering.
 If you care about the environment and want to do something good for your community it's an easy decision to upgrade to drip irrigation.
-If you need drip irrigation advice be sure to contact us with your questions, comments or concerns.

 A drip irrigation system can be used in just about any new or existing landscape from small patio flower containers to large-scale nurseries.
 It's ideal for difficult terrain like steep slopes, odd shaped landscapes and areas that receives a lot of wind.
 Drip irrigation can be used in a greenhouse, on a patio, in a garden or a residential front yard flower bed.